 What is a tunable optical transceiver?

-Tunable optical transceivers are similar in operation and appearance to fixed transceivers, however they have the added capability of allowing you to set the channel (or colour) of the emitting laser.
-This reduces the need to have multiple devices that each operate at fixed wavelengths installed within a network.
+Tunable optical transceivers are similar in operation and appearance to fixed transceivers, however, they have the added capability of allowing you to set the channel (or colour) of the emitting laser.
+This reduces the need to have multiple devices that each operates at fixed wavelengths installed within a network.
 Instead, you have one transceiver that can be tuned according to the requirements of the operator.

 Tunable transceivers are only available in DWDM form, because of the format of the dense wavelength grid.
 Typical tunable optics are designed for the C-Band 50GHz.
 They support approximately 88 channels which are set with a 0.4nm interval.
 They usually start from channel 16 and go up to 61, but this is dependent on the manufacturer of the router or switch and which channels it supports.

 There are two main types of tunable transceivers:

 Tunable XFP transceivers are designed with an integrated full C-Band tunable transmitter and high-performance receiver.
 This means that wavelengths can be set as default in the 50GHz DWDM grid.
 With single-mode fiber, XFP tunable transceivers can operate at distances up to 80km.

 Depending on the manufacturer, the names of these products can vary even though they have the same operational features.

 These optics can be tuned in different ways.
 Most devices make it possible to tune over the CLI (Command Line Interface), but not every switch or router is capable of this.

 Tunable SFP+ transceivers are full duplex, serial optical devices.
 The transmit and receive functions are contained within a single module which provides a high-speed serial link at 9.95 to 11.3Gbps signaling rates.

 Again, these products can operate at distances of up to 80km with single-mode fiber.